oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 # Create and Use Forms

 ## Introduction
-In this lab, you will learn how to Create and Customize a Form and then you will link the form to an Interactive Report
+In this lab, you learn how to Create and Customize a Form and then you link the form to an Interactive Report

 Estimated Time: 20 minutes